katychuang/dotfiles/brew/README.md

 ## Installing with Brew

-It'll like like `brew install phantomjs` where the 3rd word is the package you want to install.
+It'll look like `brew install phantomjs` where the 3rd word is the package you want to install.

 ## Installing from a file